pascalgoedeke/BlockyJump-docs/arena_settings.md

 `/bgj admin arena disable <arena>`

 ## Cooldown
-If you don't want your players to be able to complete the parkour several times in a row (maybe to prevent them from recieving the reward several times in a row), you can setup a cooldown.
+If you don't want your players to be able to complete the parkour several times in a row (maybe to prevent them from receiving the reward several times in a row), you can setup a cooldown.
 A cooldown is essentially a waiting timer to join again once an arena is completed.
 The cooldown length is given in **minutes**.

 `/bgj admin arena cooldown set <arena> <time>`